The Truth About Liver Cleansing and Detoxification

 Because amla has a wide range of powerful attributes including antioxidant potency, its immunoprotective nature and its ability to support healthy blood glucose and blood pressure - amla can be a swiss army knife tool you can use to improve liver health.

 If you’d like to try amla for yourself, you can get your first batch of 20x concentrated, organic, farm-grown Amla Green entirely risk free.
 If you don’t like it, just let us know, and we’ll give you your money back.
+In addition, here are four salad recipes that you can pair with your Amla Green tea for a nutrient-packed, delicious meal.

 The Bottom Line